-This Notice is designed to explain how and why information about you will be used by Oxfordshire County Council in relation to work it is undertaking with Pause to understand how outcomes may be improved for women who have had repeated removals of children from their care in Oxfordshire.
+This notice is designed to explain how and why information about you will be used by us in relation to work it is undertaking with Pause to understand how outcomes may be improved for women who have had repeated removals of children from their care in Oxfordshire.
 This will involve data collection and analysis by Pause.

 To ensure that your information is used appropriately and that your privacy is respected, your personal information will be held and used in compliance with the requirements of all applicable legislation.
 This means that: